umer1556/Apni-Sehat/README.md

 - **Not medication advice.** The app never suggests insulin doses, medication changes, or diagnoses.
 - **Not a replacement for clinical care.** RED-triaged users are explicitly blocked and directed to a clinician.
 - The meal bank should be reviewed by a registered dietitian before any real-world deployment at scale.
-- AI suggestions are prompt-constrained and reviewed by our clinical advisor but are not reviewed by a clinician in real time.
+- AI suggestions are prompt-constrained and clinically reviewed at design level, but not reviewed by a clinician in real time.

 ---